We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 Once your document has been reviewed, our specialists will return it to you with their feedback.
 You'll receive an email including the details.

 If there are no issues, your document will be approved.
 Alternatively, our feedback could highlight some changes you may need to consider.
-When you've taken any action needed, send the document back to our specialists to approve by clicking 're-send for review'.
+When you've taken any action needed, send the document back to our specialists to approve by clicking 'Send for review'.

 We do not review documents once they have been signed and executed, as this is not part of our service.